VladPrytula/funcan_rl/Week_1/archived/day_1/Day_1_exercises.md

 1. **$\limsup$ and $\liminf$ of sets** (Exercise 1) characterize asymptotic behavior of events, essential for analyzing exploration, recurrence, and almost-sure convergence in stochastic approximation (Weeks 34-39).

-2. **$\sigma$-Finite measures** (Exercise 2) enable application of Fubini-Tonelli (Week 2), Radon-Nikodym (Week 3), and product measure constructions (Weeks 2-4)—the theoretical bedrock for computing expectations in RL.
-We proved that $\sigma$-finiteness is stronger than semifiniteness and identified pathological counterexamples.
+2. **σ-Finite measures** (Exercise 2) enable application of Fubini-Tonelli (Week 3), Radon-Nikodym (Week 4), and product measure constructions (Week 3)—the theoretical bedrock for computing expectations in RL.
+We proved that σ-finiteness is stronger than semifiniteness and identified pathological counterexamples.

 3. **Measurability under operations** (Exercise 3) guarantees that:
    - Arithmetic combinations of measurable functions (like Bellman updates) remain measurable